mr-bt/manager.README/README.md

 I found that writing a 6 or fewer pages document, less is more, for decisions that have a significant impact or must be discussed by a group works well.
 Keeping a decision log is also a tool that helps me understand 'why', 'what' and 'when' I've made a given decision and its quality.

-#### Roadblocks and escalation

-Let me know when you bump into a roadblock that you can't solve or something needs approval from high.
-I'll work with you.
-Don't get hung up on "process", upcoming meetings and such.
-Just-in-time escalation is usually more efficient.

-#### When the decision it's not yours to make, or you weren't included, or you simply disagree with the decision
+### When the decision it's not yours to make, or you weren't included, or you simply disagree with the decision

 If you genuinely agree with the decision, happy days.
 Join forces and let's get it done.
 It is, however, harder to buy into a decision that you don't agree with and/or you weren't consulted.
 While I'll always try to include you, decisions must happen at the right level.
 The *right level* is dictated by the ${company_X} structure and processes.
 Sometimes life just happens.
 The world is not perfect.
 Note that I'll not be looking for consensus at all costs.
 You're expected to: